BryonyRBlack/anne-boleyn/README.md

 * Form currently sends to https://formdump.codeinstitute.net/

 ## Media
-* Images used are from Google Images, with license set to Creative Commons licenses
+* All the images used are from Google Images, with license set to Creative Commons licenses